apiaryio/api-blueprint/Tutorial.md

 #### Response without a body

-You can describe a response without a body, for example a 204 response when we delete our question:
+You can describe a response without a body, for example a 204 response when we delete a question:

 ```
 ### Delete [DELETE]